Khaled1771/End-To-End/DevOps/Apache Tomcat/README.md

 access tomcat application from browser on port 8080
  - http://<YOUR_EC2_PUBLIC_IP>:8080

-1. now application is accessible on port 8090. but tomcat application doesnt allow to login from browser. changing a default parameter in context.xml does address this issue
+1. now application is accessible on port 8080. but tomcat application doesn't allow to login from browser. changing a default parameter in context.xml does address this issue
    ```sh
    #search for context.xml
    find / -name context.xml